iterative/dvc.org/content/docs/user-guide/how-to/merge-conflicts.md

 # How to Merge Conflicts in DVC Files

-Sometimes multiple tam members work on the the same DVC-tracked data.
+Sometimes multiple team members work on the the same DVC-tracked data.
 When the time comes to combine their changes, merge conflicts can occur in Git-tracked
 <abbr>DVC files</abbr>, which need to be resolved.